 The "Granth" = the book.

 The original Granth was composed in 1604 by the 5th Guru which came to have the same authority as the Adi Granth.
 This later work was also a compilation of many authors.
 These were written in different languages and not many people have been able to read the complete works because of this.
-Only a few have been translated into English: (i.e. p.
-357 - key document, repeated by Orthodox Sikhs in the morning.
-Must memorize.
-Written by Nanak.)
+Only a few have been translated into English.
+For example, the following is a key document written by Nanak.
+They must memorize it and Orthodox Sikhs repeat it in the morning.

 The True One was in the beginning; the True One was in the primal age.
 The True One is now also, O Nanak; the True One also shall be.